enkr1/task-four/README.md

 ![](images/5.png)

 # Network failure catch:
-## 1. Online
+## 1. Network failed
 ![](images/n1.png)
-For debugging purpose, console shows the message, "Online, status: true", when the network is connected.
+For debugging purpose, console will show the message, "Event: Offline; Status: offline", when the network is disconnected.
+The "Offline" message will be shown on top and the "Retry" button will be showned at the top right for user to refresh the browser.

-## 2. Offline
+## 2. Network reconnected
 ![](images/n2.png)
-The "Retry" button will be showned at the top right for user to refresh the browser, and a pop-up message prompts user to check the network connectivity.
-The console shows, "Offline: status: false".
+The "Online" message will be shown on top and the "Retry" button will disappear.

 # Sequence Diagrams
 ### 1. Unsecure Talent Search Web API